-In a few months, the baby smells, and the sound of her sweet giggles with be a matter of memory.
+In a few months, the baby smells and the sound of her sweet giggles will be a matter of memory.
 And before long, many of these memories will be lost to time.
 I know this because countless memories of my older children have been overwritten by their newer, more mature versions.
-I love all their iterations, but if I had the chance to hop in a time machine and travel back to their babyhood, I’d do it in a second.
+I love all their iterations, but—if I had the chance to hop in a time machine and travel back to their babyhood—I’d do it in a second.

 Most of you are grieving, so I don’t have to tell you.
 You already know one of the saddest things about life after loss is that, with time, memories like the sound of a loved one’s voice, the smell of their clothes, or the feel of their arms wrapped around you start to fade.

 Sensory memories are tied closely to a person’s physical presence, and, in the beginning, there’s nothing you want more.
 Arguably, the loss of these sensory experiences is one of the first secondary losses a person will experience after a death.

 Most of us fight these losses by doing things like holding onto a loved one’s unwashed clothing, looking at their handwriting, listening to their voice on recordings, and frequently looking at pictures of them.
 These efforts won’t fully bridge the gap, but very little could stop us from trying.

 Connecting with Sensory Memory through Writing

 There’s an exercise we share at the beginning of our 30-Day Grief Journaling Online Course to help participants reconnect with sensory memories of their loved ones.
 We’d like to share this journaling exercise with you today and challenge you to give it a try by following the instructions below.
 It’s really simple.